-- 5.3.5 Engine exhaust gases may only exit the cylinder head through outlets outboard of the cylinder bore centre line and not from within the "V" centre. - 5.3.6 The crankshaft may only have three connecting rod bearing journals. - 5.3.7 In a cylinder head, only inserts approved by the FIA Technical Department will be allowed.
-The total volume of inserts within this component cannot be more than 2% of the total volume of the component and these must be confined to: - a.
+- 5.3.5 Engine exhaust gases may only exit the cylinder head through outlets outboard of the cylinder bore centre line and not from within the "V" centre. - 5.3.6 The crankshaft may only have three connecting rod bearing journals. - 5.3.7 In a Cylinder Head, only inserts approved by the FIA Technical Department will be allowed.
+The total volume of inserts within the Cylinder Head this component cannot be more than 2% of the total volume of each Cylinder Head the component and these must be confined to: - a.
 Conventional valve seat inserts - b.
-Conventional valve guide inserts - An insert concentric to the spark plug axis with a maximum outside diameter of 15mm - 5.3.8 All power unit breather fluids may only vent to atmosphere and must pass through a single orifice which is positioned behind $X_R=0$, inboard of Y=100 and below Z=400.
-No breather fluids may re-enter the power unit. - 5.3.9 With the exception of SS leakage through joints (either into or out of the system) all and only the air entering the compressor inlet must enter the combustion chambers. - 5.3.10 The power unit may be equipped with a maximum of two wastegates and two pop-off valves.
+Conventional valve guide inserts - c.
+An insert concentric to the spark plug axis with a maximum outside diameter of 15mm - 5.3.8 All power unit breather fluids may only vent to atmosphere and must pass through a single orifice which is positioned behind $X_R=0$, inboard of Y=100 and below Z=400.
+No breather fluids may re-enter the power unit. - 5.3.9 With the exception of leakage through joints (either into or out of the system) all and only the air entering the compressor inlet must enter the combustion chambers. - 5.3.10 The power unit may be equipped with a maximum of two wastegates and two pop-off valves.
+Only poppet valves with a circular sealing interface and axial displacement are permitted for the wastegate and pop-off valves. - 5.3.11 Engine oil consumption must never exceed 0.30l/100km in normal operating conditions.